Incamachay Cave Paintings and Dinosaur Footprints in the Bolivian Wilderness

 What you’re unlikely to find is other tourists, and if the frenetic energy and traffic of Bolivian cities such as La Paz have gotten too much, a walk in the wilderness will be a way of restoring a much-needed sense of calm.

 The trail passed panoramic vistas of empty, sun-scorched landscapes.
 An occasional adobe house nestled into a distant mountainside and the unnatural clarity of the azure blue sky lent all of our photographs a surreal quality.

 After four hours of solid walking – laden down by the equal handicaps of heavy rucksacks and the 2,700 m altitude – we found the overhanging rock that was the canvas for the Incamachay paintings.

 After a reflective lunch of figuring out what each symbol represented, we climbed further up the mountain to where the other set of paintings, the Pumamachay, were located.
 Ensconced in a damp cave, these were painted in black; a series of spirals with the occasional shaman figure thrown in again.
 Not enjoying the comparative darkness and enclosure, we headed back out into the bright sunshine to follow the path down to the river in the valley bottom.

 It was at this point that our lack of guide came back to haunt us; as the path disappeared into confused patches of footsteps, we wound between tall pine trees (introduced to rebalance the extensive deforestation that had plagued t

 he region) and hoped for the best.
-As the afternoon disappeared into evening – and the light start to fall - we gratefully found ourselves besides Río Ravelo in the valley directly below the cave paintings.
+As the afternoon disappeared into evening – and the light starts to fall – we gratefully found ourselves beside Río Ravelo in the valley directly below the cave paintings.